Twitch gameplay: Gameplay today

 Games have become more complex as technology has improved.
 Today, nearly every genre of video game contains some level of "twitch", though turn-based strategy games have remained roughly untouched by the phenomenon.
 First-person shooters remain the predominant genre to emphasize twitch gameplay.

 Some games include elements that take players back in nostalgic gameplay in the form of quick time events or QTEs.
-These events decide the fate of the player by displaying a keystroke or keystrokes(often referred to as combos or combinations) that the player must input quickly.
-While the concept is not new, the term is often attributed to Yu Suzuki, director of the game Shenmue.
-Shenmue was an adventure game at its core and it introduced QTEs as a way to keep players interested during extended cut scenes.
+These events decide the fate of the player by displaying a keystroke or keystrokes (often referred to as combos or combinations) that the player must input quickly.
+While the concept is not new, the term is often attributed to Yu Suzuki, director of the game Shenmue, an adventure game that introduced QTEs as a way to keep players interested during extended cut scenes.
 Other games have since adopted this method (e.g. Resident Evil 4).

-Twitch in shooters

-Early shooter games were two-dimensional, such as the shoot 'em up Space Invaders, though some had the guise of being three-dimensional, such as the rail shooter Space Harrier.
-Players operated on a single level with enemies, and with the introduction of three-dimensional environments along with enhanced graphics and network capability, shooters continued to be a major influence in the gaming world.
-The overall tactics and strategies remained the same.
-Games such as Quake encouraged fast-paced destruction.
-Automatic weapons and rocket launchers ensured quick gameplay.
-It was still a "twitch game," but over time, gameplay success was determined by more than merely having the fastest reactions.
-As games evolved, additional layers of strategy were demanded.
-Over time, strategy won over twitch, especially in team- and objective-based games.

-A primary example of this would be the game Counter-Strike – originally a modification of the popular game Half-Life that quickly became one of the most popular competitive first-person shooters to date.
-The base game included objective-based game types that limited the player to a single life per round.
-Players obtained in-game cash to purchase better weapons and armor.
-Twitch became a scenario-based event as players wanted to retain the weapons they had worked hard to purchase, knowing a death resulted in losing all the equipment they had obtained.

-Many players realized that teamwork and strategy would win over the "run and gun" tactic.
-Twitching became something that happened in moments of need versus all the time; for example, a player might have walked around a corner and found an enemy there, in which one would have to react immediately to kill the opponent.